Yuriysteam/yuriysteam.github.io/_projects/VCRPTR9K.md

 ## Idea

-In Park, I brought up the idea to connect variable font and sound.
+<span class="p-text">In Park, I brought up the idea to connect variable font and sound.
 Together we developed it into a web application for creating visual covers.
-I hope in the future album cavers will be more responsive and reflect the mood of the song.
-Typography is one way to go.
+I hope in the future album covers will be more responsive and reflect the mood of the song.
+Typography is one way to go.</span>

 ## Typeface – FF RPTR9K